institutedata/capstone-rodasamortin/README-AnimeBasket.md

  * _Users (Anime Viewers)_
     * _Why they care:_ Users are central to the website's purpose.
 They care about the software because it provides a platform to track, share, and discuss anime without the risk of encountering spoilers.

     * _Expectations:_ Users expect a user-friendly, reliable, and engaging platform that effectively blocks or hides spoilers, offers comprehensive tracking features, and fosters community interaction through comments and shared lists.

+* _Developers_
+    * _Why they care:_ These stakeholders are involved in the design, development, and ongoing technical support of the website.
+Their primary concern is the technical prowess and innovation of the software.

+    * _Expectations:_ Developers look for a software architecture that is maintainable, scalable, and flexible for future enhancements.
+They expect a clear roadmap for development and efficient tools for deploying updates and fixes.

+* _Content Creators (Animer Reviewers, Bloggers)_
+    * _Why they care:_ Content creators use the platform to build an audience and share their insights on anime.
+They rely on the website to connect with like-minded viewers and to gain visibility in the anime community.

+    * _Expectations:_ They expect the platform to provide features that enhance their content's visibility, such as featured reviews or integration with social media platforms.
+Additionally, they need tools to protect their content from being spoiled for other users.

+## <u> Product Description </u>